Ava7i/gradient/README.md

 ### In a nutshell
 Gradient descent is an optimization algorithm used to minimize a cost function in machine learning and deep learning.
 It works by iteratively adjusting the parameters of a model in the direction of the steepest decrease in the cost function.In this repository, I build a gradient descent using Google Jax that accelerate my code.Without jax code also available in grad.py file.
 The main purpose of this repo is give a berief description about gradient descent.

+ ### Some interesting fact about Gradient Descent

+Gradient descent was originally developed for solving linear regression problems, but it is now widely used in deep learning and artificial neural networks.
+The gradient descent algorithm works by updating the parameters in the direction of the negative gradient, which is the direction of the steepest decrease in the cost function.
+There are multiple variations of gradient descent, including batch gradient descent, mini-batch gradient descent, and stochastic gradient descent.
+Each of these variations has its own advantages and disadvantages and is used in different types of problems.
+One of the main advantages of gradient descent is that it is relatively easy to implement and is computationally efficient.
+Gradient descent is sensitive to the choice of learning rate, which determines the step size of each iteration.
+A too large learning rate can cause the algorithm to converge slowly or not at all, while a too small learning rate can result in a slow convergence.
+The convergence of gradient descent can be improved by using optimization techniques such as momentum, adaptive learning rate, and regularization.
+Gradient descent is not guaranteed to find the global minimum of the cost function and may get stuck in local minima.
+This can be addressed by using more advanced optimization algorithms, such as second-order methods or genetic algorithms.
+Gradient descent has been used to solve a wide range of problems, including image classification, natural language processing, and autonomous driving.